Beatrice Medicine: Career

 Medicine studied the human behaviors involved in racism and linguistic discrimination, in both academia and social anthropology.
 Much of her work focused on the resurgence, survivance, and expansion of Indigenous languages and culture.
-Medicine was known internationally for her work with students and faculty, and over her 50-year career at campuses including Santo Domingo Pueblo Agency School, Flandreau Indian School, the University of British Columbia, Stanford University, Dartmouth College, Mount Royal College (now Mount Royal University), San Francisco State University, the University of Washington, the University of Montana and the University of South Dakota.
+Medicine was known internationally for her work with students and faculty, and over her 50-year career as faculty, visiting professor, and scholar-in-residence at thirty-one universities and colleges in the United States and Canada, including Santo Domingo Pueblo Agency School, Flandreau Indian School, the University of British Columbia, Stanford University, Dartmouth College, Mount Royal College (now Mount Royal University), San Francisco State University, the University of Washington, the University of Montana and the University of South Dakota.
 She retired as Professor Emeritus of Anthropology at California State University, Northridge.

 In her book, Learning to Be an Anthropologist and Remaining Native, Medicine playfully attributed her multi-institutional career as a result of embracing the traditional roots of the Lakota: "as far as moving so often is concerned, I jokingly refer to the former nomadism of my people".
 Her lifelong commitment as a scholar and educator resulted in numerous publications, speeches, lectures, and studies, for many which Medicine received honourable accolades and awards recognizing her pursuits for equity in human rights.

 Medicine was actively involved in civil rights struggles in the Indigenous communities of Seattle, Vancouver, and Calgary.
 In 1974 Medicine testified alongside Vine Deloria Jr. as an expert witness in the federal case brought against those involved in the Wounded Knee incident.
 In 1984, Medicine was elected to the Common Cause National Governing Board, a nonprofit organization built with the intent on "holding power accountable".
 In 1993-94 Medicine took a stand for her beliefs and respect for the role of women in Indigenous cultures by accepting a position in the Women's Branch of Canada's Royal Commission on Aboriginal Peoples, seeing this as acting as a voice for the people to fight for the legal rights of Indigenous families.

 Medicine's commitment to social action did not end when she retired from her career as a teacher and scholar in the early 1990s.
 Upon returning to her home on the Standing Rock Indian Reservation in South Dakota she assisted in the efforts to build a new public school for the community.
 She also sat on the Pardon Board and the Wakpala-Smee School District School board.